Anthony Rapp: Personal life

-Rapp had a close relationship with his mother, who was battling cancer during the beginning of the off-Broadway and Broadway transfer of Rent.
-He visited her on weekends.
-She died at age 55 in 1997.
-He credits her for instilling values of justice and respect in him.

-In 2012, Metro Weekly referred to Rapp as "one of the first openly gay men on Broadway".
-He came out to his mother at 18, and by her death in 1997 she had grown comfortable with it.
-In a 1997 interview with Oasis magazine, he explained his sexual identity as "queer" rather than "gay":

-I don't want to get into labels, but I've never labeled myself except to say I'm queer.
-The thing that's been most important to me to be out about is that I have been in loving relationships with men ...
-I haven't said "I am gay."
+In a 1997 Advocate interview, Rapp described himself as bisexual and recounts how he came out to his mother at 18, telling her that he had a boyfriend.
+Although originally upset, by her death she had grown comfortable with it.
+In an interview with Oasis magazine from the same year, he explained why he labelled his sexuality as queer rather than gay:The things [sic] that's been most important to me to be out about is that I have been in loving relationships with men [...]
+I haven't said 'I am gay.'
 Because the truth is that I've also been in love with women, although the truth is I do think I'm primarily homosexual.

-He has also identified as "bisexual" and "four-and-a-half" on the Kinsey scale.
+But the whole debate about bisexuality gets tiresome to me and I don't want to enter into it.
+People have such misconceptions about it.
+I'm really happy that right now there's a great conversation going on about fluidity, because I think that for a lot of people, that's the case. [...]
+I label myself as queer because I think if I have to have any label, that encompasses lesbian, gay, bisexual, everyone.He has also identified as "four-and-a-half" on the Kinsey scale.
+Despite this, in 2012, Metro Weekly referred to Rapp as "one of the first openly gay men on Broadway".
 He has cited working with Larry Kramer as a young man (in Kramer's play The Destiny of Me) for his commitment to activism and "liv[ing] an open life".

 Rapp is a "die hard" Chicago Cubs fan and co-hosts the baseball podcast The Clubhouse.
 At the Cubs game on August 29, 2016, he threw the first pitch and sang the Star Spangled Banner.
 He enjoys playing poker and video games.

 In November 2019, Rapp announced his engagement to his partner, Ken Ithiphol.
 They have two children, both born via surrogacy.